stolarczyk/metaboLITE/docs/_docs/macOS.md

 Download [*Docker for Mac*](https://docs.docker.com/docker-for-mac/install/).
 The detailed installation instructions by Docker can be found on the [Docker website](https://docs.docker.com/docker-for-mac/install/#install-and-run-docker-for-mac).
 See these in case you encounter any problems with the installation steps listed here!

-Direct link to the file: https://download.docker.com/mac/stable/Docker.dmg
+Direct link to the [file](https://download.docker.com/mac/stable/Docker.dmg)

 The `Docker.dmg` file will be downloaded to the directory you choose.